 Symptoms of Men’s Mental Health Issues

 When it comes to men’s mental health, there are various symptoms that indicate an issue.
 One common symptom is depression.
 Men tend to hide their emotions, making it harder to spot depression.
-Lack of interest in activities they once enjoyed and feeling hopeless or worthless, and persistent sadness are warning signs of depression.
+Lack of interest in activities they once enjoyed, feeling hopeless or worthless, and persistent sadness are warning signs of depression.

 Anxiety is another symptom of men’s mental health issues.
 It causes men to worry excessively, feel stressed, and feel nervous.
 Men might also have trouble concentrating and sleeping due to anxiety.